 The alleged corruption wasn’t limited to Clark County.
 In November, revelations surfaced that a voter advocacy group calling itself the Nevada Native Vote Project handed out gift cards, electronics, clothing and other things of value in tribal areas in exchange for documentation of a vote cast.
 Providing anything of value, whether or not in cash form, in exchange for a vote is a felony.
 The effort was blatant, too.
 In a Facebook post, two men could be seen proudly displaying $25 Visa gift cards they had received after dropping off absentee ballots, presumably to a Nevada Native Vote Project volunteer.
 In another Facebook post, a spokesman for the Reno-Sparks Indian Colony appears on a video inside a polling station offering T-shirts, stickers, jewelry, and thousands of dollars in gift cards to voters, very likely part of a raffle.
 This practice occurred in other tribal communities as well.
 Elko Indian Colony, Walker River Paiute Tribe, Pyramid Lake Paiute Tribe and Moapa Band of Paiute each held voter raffles sponsored by the Nevada Native Vote Project.

-None of this should be taken to mean that UNITE HERE Local 226 consciously aided and abetted these scams.
-But insofar as the union has aided and abetted illegal immigration, that possibility must be investigated.
-Outside of major party organizations, the union arguably has become the most powerful political organization in Nevada.
+UNITE HERE Local 226 might not have consciously aided and abetted these scams, but that possibility must be investigated.
+The union has become one of the most powerful organizations in Nevada this side of the gaming industry.
 It is highly partisan toward Democrats and especially the party’s “disenfranchised” voting blocs.
-At the national and local levels, UNITE HERE will do practically anything to maximize membership, revenues, bargaining power and lobbying influence.
-Vote fraud in the 2020 presidential election on some level was real, possibly of a magnitude that affected the outcome.
+At the national and local levels, UNITE HERE will go the limit to maximize membership, revenues, bargaining power and lobbying influence.
+Vote fraud almost without question occurred in the 2020 presidential election, and quite possibly on a scale that affected the outcome.
 Immigration fraud just might have had something to do with that.